oaljoundi/CBL-Mariner/docs/index.md

 ## Available Packages

-Packages that are currently available can be found here and here. [no link??]
+Packages that are currently available can be found [here](https://packages.microsoft.com).

-Packages that are planning to be built can be found here under the "packages" tab.
-Please make sure all filters are reset before viewing. [this is a copy paste from my eng.ms documentation and needs to be updated]

-Similar packages on different distributions may have different names.
-If you are looking for a particular package but can't seem to find it in this list, please post your question in the Mariner OS support teams channel. [external customers wouldn't have access to this]

 ## Package Requests